-2.2.1 Gas Trends in Ireland 2019/2020
+2.2.1 Gas Trends in Ireland 2020/2021

+Annual ROI gas demands for 2020/21 are anticipated to be 1.6% below 2019/20 demands.
+This contrasts with increases of 1.5% in 2019/20 over 2018/19 and 2% in 2018/19 over 2017/18, as shown in Figure 5-2.
+In the Power Generation sector, annual gas demand for 2020/21 is projected to show a decrease of 4% below 2019/20, contrasting with a 3.5% increase the previous year.
+This decrease in Power Generation gas demand in 2020/21 is predominantly related to enduring outages at several large gas-fired generators throughout the year which are due back online in 2021/22.

-Annual ROI gas demands for 2019/20 increased 1.5% on 2018/19.
-This follows increases of 2.0% and 2.3% respectively in the previous years.
-In the power generation sector, annual gas demand for 2019/20 was 2.2% above 2018/19 levels, following a 3.5% increase the previous year.
-It is noted that power sector gas demand has grown by over 36% since 2014/15.
-The increase in power sector gas demands in this period, despite growth in wind capacity can be attributed to increasing electricity demand, reduced electricity interconnector imports from Great Britain, and more recently carbon and fuel prices favouring gas-fired generation ahead of coal in the merit order for electricity generation.
-Following the introduction of updates to the wholesale electricity market in October 2018, electrical interconnector behaviour has generally displayed efficient behaviour in that the interconnectors are generally importing to Ireland when Irish electricity prices are higher than Great Britain markets, and exporting at times of high wind when Irish electricity prices are lower than in Great Britain.
+Over the longer-term, Power Generation sector gas demand has increased by 31% when compared to 2014/15.
+The increase in power sector gas demands in this period, despite growth in wind capacity, can be attributed to increasing electricity demand, reduced electricity interconnector imports from GB, and more recently carbon prices favouring gas-fired generation ahead of coal for electricity generation.
+Following the introduction of updates to the wholesale electricity market in October 2018, electrical interconnector behaviour has generally been efficient in that the interconnectors are mainly importing to Ireland when Irish electricity prices are higher than GB markets and exporting at times of high wind when Irish electricity prices are lower than in GB.
+Following the exit of the UK from the EU in January 2021, interconnectors had not been participating the Day-Ahead market in the I-SEM, resulting in a reduction in their utilisation in the early part of 2021.
+However, interconnector utilisation has recovered since March 2021 with both EWIC and Moyle operating as net importers up to July 2021.

-The Industrial & Commercial (I/C) sector annual gas demand for 2019/20 decreased by 1.6% compared to 2018/19 levels.
-It is noted that the first half of the gas year demonstrated strong growth in this sector (3.5% based on year-on-year comparison of October - March period), while the impact of the COVID-19 pandemic and the associated restrictions drove a 7.4% reduction in this sector in the second half of the gas year.
+The Industrial & Commercial sector annual gas demand for 2020/21 is anticipated to be the same as 2019/20.
+While a reduction in demand in this sector was experienced in the first half of 2020/2021 (3.3% based on year-on-year comparison of October - March period), driven by restrictions associated with the COVID-19 pandemic, a recovery in Industrial and Commercial gas demand occurred in second half of the gas year, with growth of 4% anticipated in this half.

-Within the I/C sector, Daily Metered (DM) demand reduced by 1.2%, with the Non-Daily Metered (NDM) portion of I/C demand down by 2.5%.
+Within the Industrial and Commercial sector, Daily Metered (DM)1 demand is projected to increase by 1.8% in 2020/21, while the Non-Daily Metered2 (NDM) portion of Industrial and Commercial demand is anticipated to decrease by 4.5%.
 It is worth noting that the NDM sector is heavily influenced by weather.